Stock Analysis on Net

 2 Click competitor name to see calculations.

-Shows significant increase starting in 2018 with peaks in late 2020 and 2021, followed by a slight decrease in early 2022.
+General increase over time with peaks in late 2020 and 2021, slight decrease first quarter 2022.

 Inventories